 Me?
-Part of me is an introvert and part of me, my inner-self’s twin, is an extrovert.
+Part of me is an introvert and part of me, my inner-self’s twin is an extrovert.
 I like being around people.
 I enjoy teaching and public speak, this is the extroverted me.
 But the other inner me likes to write, a rather solitary introverted behavior.
 There are times that I need to be around others and there are times that I need to spend some time alone watching the wind blow through the trees and the birds sing.

 Which is the real me?
-Well both are me and the longer I live I have come to believe that it is not in discovering the one and only one inner-me.
+Well, both are me and the longer I live I have come to believe that it is not in discovering the one and only one inner-me.
 Mentally healthy living is about embracing the various aspect of my own inner worlds.

 Are you a Thinking or Feeling person?

-The rational thinking part of you worries about why you are not more happy.
+The rational thinking part of you worries about why you are not happier.
 The feeling part of you wonders what you need to do to be less anxious.
 Occasionally I start to wonder just what I think about the way I am feeling.
 How do I feel about what I am thinking?
 Do you ever do that?
 Do your inner children sometimes all start acting up at once?

 Life, for me anyway, turns out to be a whole lot more complicated than just figuring out what my inner-child thinks, feels or wants.
-Sometimes I have a family full of inner children all competing for my attention and wanting there needs met.
+Sometimes I have a family full of inner children all competing for my attention and wanting their needs met.
 Is it just me?
 Or do others of you out there sometimes think your inner child must be a twin or, heaven forbid, a set if quintuplets?